rryqszq4/ngx-php/README.md

 * **context:** `http, server, location, location if`
 * **phase:** `rewrite`

+In the rewrite phase of nginx, you can execute inline php code.

 access_by_php
 -------------
 * **syntax:** `access_by_php`_`<php script code>`_
 * **context:** `http, server, location, location if`
 * **phase:** `access`

+In the access phase of nginx, you can execute inline php code.

 content_by_php
 --------------
 * **syntax:** `content_by_php`_`<php script code>`_
 * **context:** `http, server, location, location if`
 * **phase:** `content`

+In the content phase of nginx, you can execute inline php code.

 log_by_php
 ----------